-***Good advice: Don't read this if you don't want Avengers vs. X-Men #5, Uncanny X-Men #13 and Avengers Academy #31 spoiled.***significant development that you may have heard a thing or two about.
+***Good advice: Don't read this if you don't want Avengers vs. X-Men #5, Uncanny X-Men #13 and Avengers Academy #31 spoiled.***The first act of Avengers vs. X-Men if officially over, and along with it came a significant development that you may have heard a thing or two about.

 This week, we're looking at Avengers vs. X-Men #5 by Matt Fraction and John Romita Jr., Uncanny X-Men #13 by Kieron Gillen and Billy Tan, and Avengers Academy #31 by Christos Gage and Tom Grummett.
 And… go!